Engineering

 EGR 376 Materials Science and Engineering (4 Credits)

 Periods in human history have been defined by advancements in new materials.
 Discoveries in Materials Science have lead the way to new technologies in every engineering discipline and continue to be at the forefront of developing fields such as biomaterials and nanotechnology.
-This course will provide a broad introduction into the world of Materials Science with a special emphasis on the relationship between the composition, processing, structure, and properties of metals, ceramics, polymers, and composites.
-EGR Majors only.
+This course provides a broad introduction into the world of Materials Science with a special emphasis on the relationship between the composition, processing, structure and properties of metals, ceramics, polymers and composites.
 Prerequisites: EGR 270 and EGR 290.
+Restrictions: Engineering majors only.
 Enrollment limited to 20. {N}

 Fall, Spring, Annually